houstonhaynes/AD4SDocs/01 Pythons Winding Path to Antifragility.md

 ### 2. Barbell Strategy: Missing the Performance End

-Antifragile systems implement Taleb's barbell strategy—combining extreme safety on one end with controlled exposure to high-impact opportunities on the other.
+Antifragile systems implement Taleb's barbell strategy, combining extreme safety on one end with controlled exposure to high-impact opportunities on the other.
 Python excels at the safety end through readability and dynamism but fails at the performance end:

 ```python
 # Python example with no performance barbell